 SmellIf you smell the distinctive odor of natural gas.

-Some persons may not be able to smell the odor because they have a diminished sense of smell, olfactory fatigue (normal, temporary inability to distinguish an odor after prolonged exposure to it) or because the odor is being masked or hidden by other odors that are present, such as cooking, damp, musty or chemical odors.
-In addition, certain pipeline and soil conditions can cause odor fade—the loss of odorant so that it is not detectable by smell.
+Some persons may not be able to smell the odor because they have a diminished sense of smell, olfactory fatigue (normal, temporary inability to distinguish an odor after prolonged exposure to it), a temporary loss of smell due to COVID-19, or because the odor is being masked or hidden by other odors that are present, such as cooking, damp, musty or chemical odors.
+In addition, certain pipeline and soil conditions can cause odor fade (the loss of odorant so that it is not detectable by smell).